biswadeep-sarkar/form-tool-skeleton/README.md

 # FormTool Skeleton

 This skeleton will provide you a boost start with our [FormTool](https://github.com/biswadeep-sarkar/form-tool) package, which is also a dependency for this package.
-This skeleton is based on Laravel 8.83.23 and AdminLTE 2.x.
+This skeleton is based on Laravel 8.83.23, AdminLTE 2.x and pre-installed FormTool package.

 *This package still under primary development.*